VMLC-PV/SIMsalabim_Python/README.md

 ## Necessary installs
 ### SIMsalabim
 All the details to install SIMsalabim are detailed in the [GitHub repository](https://github.com/kostergroup/SIMsalabim).
-To make sure that you are running the latest version of SIMsalabim, check regularly the repository.
+To make sure that you are running the latest version of SIMsalabim, check regularly the repository.\
+You can also run the Download_SIMsalabim.py script in the Main folder to download the latest version of SIMsalabim.\

+### Python packages

 ### Parallel simulations
 On Linux, you have the option to run the simulations in parallel.
 Sadly, not on windows (yet).